cran/simPH/README.md

 - `simGG.siminteract`: uses **ggplot2** to graph linear multiplicative interactions.

-**Important Change:** From **simPH** version 0.05 you can now use the method `simGG` for plotting all simulations rather than the old sim model object specific commands.
-In practical terms this means that you can now just use the command `simGG` rather than the old gg. . . commands.
-The old commands are deprecated and will no longer work.

 ##### Additional styling

 Because in almost all cases `simGG` returns a *ggplot2* object, you can add additional aesthetic attributes in the normal *ggplot2* way.
 See the [ggplot2 documentation for more details](http://docs.ggplot2.org/current/).
-Here is a quick example:

----

 #### Misc.